Technically speaking, the first Bitcoin transaction was not for pizzas.

 There are three clear and actionable steps to getting started or further into your Bitcoin journey.

 - Learn.
 Educate yourself on Bitcoin, past and present and understand if it’s a path for you.
-You can do this by starting at Why Bitcoin Matters and then subscribing to our newsletter.
+You can do this by starting at Why Bitcoin Matters and our Learning Hub for beginner’s resources, then subscribe to our newsletter for the latest Bitcoin news and guides.

 - Invest.
 Utilise Amber’s ROI calculator to better understand your investment strategy level and what returns you can expect to see by investing in Bitcoin.